 The Benefits Of Physical Activity For Kids And Teens

-Physical activity is essential for everybody, but exercise is especially important for teens who are growing quickly in weight, height and strength.
-By learning how to get physically active now, they’ll improve cardiovascular health, develop strong bodies, and ultimately decrease their risk of developing health issues down the road and create healthy habits along the way that will stay with them throughout their lives.
+Physical activity is important for teens who are growing quickly in weight, height and strength.
+By regularly getting active now, they’ll improve cardiovascular health, develop strong bodies, and ultimately decrease their risk of developing health issues down the road and create healthy habits along the way that will stay with them throughout their lives.

 1. Physical Benefits of Youth Exercise